blahs15/chess/Readme.md

 Practice the following concepts:
 - Object Oriented Programming
 - Polymorphism
+- c++14 & c++17 features
 - documentation
 - Meson build system
 - Unit testing
+- github issue tracking and Pull Requests

 Stretch Goals:
 - re-create in multiple languages (Python, C#, Java?)
 - Docker

-There is no intention to create an AI or GUI.
+There is currently no intention to create an AI or GUI.